MustafaEmircan/House_Price_Prediction/README.md

 - Perform analysis and statistical evaluation 📊
 - Apply machine learning techniques 🤖

+# Machine Learning Models Used:
+- CatBoostRegressor
+- LGBMRegressor (LightGBM)
+- RandomForestRegressor
+- GradientBoostingRegressor
+- LinearRegression
+- KNeighborsRegressor
+- SVR (Support Vector Regressor)
+- DecisionTreeRegressor
+- XGBRegressor (XGBoost)

+# Analyses Made:
+- In our study, we used **SimpleImputer** and **KNNImputer** for filling in missing data. 🛠️📊
+- To label and combine categorical variables, we utilized **LabelEncoder** and **OneHotEncoder**. 🏷️🔄
+- Data scaling was performed using **RobustScaler**. 📏✨
+- We evaluated model performance with **k-fold cross-validation** and the **RMSE (Root Mean Squared Error)** metric. 📉✅
+- Hyperparameter optimization was achieved through **GridSearchCV**. 🔍🎯
+- Feature importance was analyzed using the **feature_importance** function for graphical insights. 📊🔍
+- Finally, predictions were made on the test data using the selected best model, and results were recorded. 🏆📈
+- Throughout the process, we tested various machine learning models, selecting the best-performing one for a comprehensive analysis and modeling study. 🤖🔬

 ## ABOUT THE DATA:

 **This dataset focuses on housing prices in Ames, Iowa, and is intended for predictive modeling of property values.
 It contains detailed information about various attributes